LPD-EPFL/swarm-artifacts/README.md

 cd swarm-artifacts
 ```

+Make sure your working path has no spaces or special characters (e.g. `/home/user/mydir-1/swarm-artifacts` is fine).

 If you are not using our pre-configured cluster, set the proper FQDN of the cluster's machines in `scripts/config.sh`.

 ### Building the Binaries